 Legislative Priorities

 Each year, ASA develops a summary of its legislative positions through a collaborative process with its members and its legislative committee.
-Here are ASA's Legislative Priorities for the 2025 legislative session.
-Click HERE to download a PDF.2025 Public Policy Priorities
+Here are ASA's Advocacy Priorities for the 2026 legislative session.
+Click HERE to download a PDF.2026 Advocacy Priorities

 School Funding

-- Appropriate $37M to poverty funding (FRPL Group-B weight) as ongoing.
+- Appropriate $37M to poverty funding (FRPL Group B weight) as an ongoing appropriation.

-- Appropriate $23M to District Additional Assistance (DAA) funding as ongoing.
+- Appropriate $23M to District Additional Assistance (DAA) funding as an ongoing appropriation.

 - Index District Additional Assistance to inflation.

-- Adequately fund the cost of Group B weights in the funding formula.
+- Adequately fund Group B weights in the funding formula.

 - Restore funding for full-day kindergarten.